 The Island was very small; it was easy to go around it in few minutes.
 On the interior of the Island the vegetation was lush.

-Every morning we decided to go diving.
+At Maldives, every morning we decided to go diving.
 The underwater world was fantastic.
 There were many fish: a lot of surgeonfish were around us, shoals of snapper swam with us, many sharks, white and gray tip reef sharks, escorted us during the scuba diving.

 The corals were abundant and offered shelter to a multitude of creatures, ghost pipefishs, leaf fish, clownfishes.